30 Can't-Miss Things to Do in Raleigh, N.C.

 Race souped-up, electric go-karts at Rush Hour Karting

-NEW: Rush Hour Karting is opening a second facility (complete with the state's first two-story race track) in Morrisville at the end of January 2023.
+New: Rush Hour Karting has opened a second facility (complete with the state's first two-story race track) in Morrisville!

 Step back in time at Historic Yates Mill County Park

-At 174 acres, this wildlife refuge and environmental research center has it all—hiking trails, a 24-acre pond and Historic Yates Mill, Wake County’s last remaining gristmill (fully restored and operable!).
-Tour the mill to learn about the “farm-to-fork” process, witness the corn grinding process and purchase bags of ground yellow and white cornmeal.
-Admission is free, but the mill tour (available to the public March through Nov.) will cost $3-5.
+At 174 acres, this wildlife refuge and environmental research center has it all—hiking trails, a 24-acre pond, and Historic Yates Mill, Wake County’s last remaining gristmill (fully restored and operable!).
+Tour the mill to learn about the “farm-to-fork” process, witness the corn grinding process, and purchase bags of ground yellow and white cornmeal.
+Admission is free, but the mill tour (available to the public March through November) will cost $3-5.

 Take in the views on one of America's most scenic bike trails